Cross-Disciplinary Internship Program

 - Enthusiasm for discovery-based research and intellectual curiosity;

-- Open to cross-disciplinary knowledge sharing and learning about astroparticle physics.
+- An open mind to cross-disciplinary knowledge sharing and learning about astroparticle physics.

 Prospective faculty supervisors must be: